YsaacAndrade/2026/README.md

 **Day 20** — A Python script based on a CS50 lesson that calculates the number of minutes since a given birth date and expresses the result in words.
 *Difficulty: 4/10*

+**Day 21** — A Python script based on a CS50 lesson that converts time ranges from 12-hour AM/PM format to 24-hour format.
+*Difficulty: 5/10*